There’s a lot of things to do in Branson MO. So many, in fact, it can be hard deciding which activities should be on your schedule.

 Be a Star: At the Hollywood Wax Museum, you’re the star of the show.
 See startling real wax figures of your favorite celebrities, in iconic settings from movies and TV shows.
 This place is made for share-worthy photos, so get ready to be a ham!
 It makes the attraction all the more fun.

-Have Fun While You Eat: Dixie Stampede is Branson’s most fun place to eat—Dolly Parton guarantees it!
+Have Fun While You Eat: Dolly Parton's Stampede is Branson’s most fun place to eat—Dolly Parton guarantees it!
 Experience 32 magnificent horses, Return of the Buffalo, hilarious racing pigs, the Rumble in the Treetops lumberjack relay, equestrian feats, friendly competition and a fabulous four-course feast.

 If you’re lucky enough to have a fifth day in Branson use these ideas to make the most of your day.